Nospoko/midi-transformer/README.md

 This creates a pre-trained tokenizer JSON in the `pretrained/awesome_tokenizers` directory.

 ### Augmentation
-We use pitch_shift and change_speed augmentation techniques. sequentially (pitch_shift, then change_speed).
-This results in a dataset approximately four times larger.
+We use pitch_shift and change_speed augmentation techniques, sequentially (pitch_shift, then change_speed).

 ---